 Learn more about receiving your financial aid.

-The Office of Financial Aid Services awards financial aid on a rolling basis.
-You are notified of your award once:
+The Financial Aid Office awards financial aid on a rolling basis.
+You are notified of your financial aid offer once:

 - You have applied and are accepted into HACC

 - You filed the Free Application for Federal Student Aid (FAFSA)